-Cut the bread into small cubes and place on a baking sheet in your oven over night to dry it out.
+Cut the bread into small cubes and place them on a baking sheet in your oven overnight to dry it out.
+(The oven is off, it’s just a way to keep the cubes off of the counter.)
 It’s way better than the boxed stuff at the market and you can control the seasonings in your recipe.

-Making your stuffing in a crock pot saves valuable oven space for big holidays like Thanksgiving!
+Making your stuffing in a crockpot or slow cooker saves valuable oven space for big holidays like Thanksgiving!

-- Sauce the onions and celery so they soften a little before you put them into the crock post.
+- Sauce the onions and celery so they soften a little before you put them into the crockpot.

 - Add the texture ingredients of cranberries, apples and pecans direct to the crockpot.

 - Season with spices of parsley and poultry seasoning.